pierrechevalier83/kicad_cli/readme.md

 This work is a very early work in progress.

 TODO:
-* Better error handling
-  - In particular, informative error messages for
-    - Missing eeschema executable (install kicad)
-	- Path provided doesn't appear to be a valid kicad file
-    - Gui not responding as we expected
 * More configurability, in particular for the timeouts
 * Run drc too
-* Optionally run headless by running xvfb
 * Publish a Dockerfile for inspiration

 Prior art